kbriney/SupplementaryData/README.md

   - Check to see if we already have supplemental data files in CaltechAUTHORS coresponding to dead links
   - Create spreadsheet of articles, links, and contacts

+## Issues that have been Resolved

+- Are there publications with multiple data links?
+  - Yes, that is calculated in 1-DataParsing.R as dataLinks_perRecord and dataLinks_avg
+- I'm assuming one link per description (either URL or DOI) so should not be possible to have both a URL and DOI for one related link record?
+  - Verified with George on 2022-03-23 that there are no duplicates
+  - Either have URL or DOI, DOI preferred
+- How thorough is the collection of related links?
+  - Verified with George on 2022-04-28 that we've been collecting supplemental files and links for about a decade
+  - Thoroughness is hard to estimate
+- Do I want to clean and analyze related link descriptions?
+  - Not as part of this project, could be a later effort
+- Do I want to rectify URL and DOI domains (e.g. merge CaltechDATA URLs with DOIs), or keep separate?
+  - Going to keep separate

 ## Resources